-Conversely, some deities relate to humanity as angry and vengeful beings that demand sacrifice and rule through fear.
-These spiritualities are conspicuously negative, at least in the common assessment.
+It must be recognised that not all spiritualities are equal.
+Some are more or less worthy of serious faith and there are a great variety of precepts for action that flow from them.
+Some spiritualities are conspicuously negative, at least in a general overall assessment.
 The Indian Thuggies, who served the Hindu god Kali, practiced murder and violence as religious observance.
-Other examples include the ancient Phoenicians and the Aztecs.
+Other examples include the Ancient people of Carthage and the Aztecs.
 The point here is that these spiritualities operated on relations between people that are generally repugnant, utilising fear, violence and oppression.
 The possibility exists that spiritualities such as these, if they included links to property, could be expected to promote the use of property for exploitation and injustice.